maciejmatczak/five-by-six/README.md

 ![case](images/case.png)

 ## Automations
-All the actions are hold in `tasks.py` files which are handled by [invoke](http://www.pyinvoke.org/).
+All the actions are held in `tasks.py` files which are handled by [invoke](http://www.pyinvoke.org/).
 Case and PCB designs has it's own `tasks.py` which are design specific.
-Global one is used mainly for creating fabrication files.
+Global one is used for creating fabrication files.

-Plotting scripts are built on [plotter](https://github.com/akshmakov/pcbops_template/blob/master/kicad_cicd/plotter.py) from [Andrey Shmakov](https://github.com/akshmakov).
+Plotting scripts are based on [plotter](https://github.com/akshmakov/pcbops_template/blob/master/kicad_cicd/plotter.py) from [Andrey Shmakov](https://github.com/akshmakov).
 He also gave a nice talk during KiCon 2019 ([video](https://www.youtube.com/watch?v=cQ-iFtBBwFc)).

-`circles_to_holes.py` was created to easily transfer FreeCAD design hole data to drill information.
+`circles_to_holes.py` was created to easily transfer FreeCAD design hole data to mounting holes/drill information.

 ## Development setup
 This software versions was used: